SklorGalore/idv-dictionary/README.md

-# Command Dictionary
+# IDV Dictionary

-Command Dictionary adds a dockable sidebar that lists reusable snippets/commands you can insert into the active editor with a single click.
+IDV Dictionary adds a dockable sidebar that lists reusable snippets/commands you can insert into the active editor with a single click.
 The view stays in sync with your settings so teams can share a curated library.

 ## Features